 Staff will also be trained when changes are made to your plan.

-Customers who wish to provide feedback on the way Parmalat provides goods and services to people with disabilities can do so verbally, via e-mail or by visiting our website.
+Customers who wish to provide feedback on the way Parmalat Canada provides goods and services to people with disabilities can do so verbally, via e-mail or by visiting our website.

-All feedback will be directed to the Human Resources department.
+All feedback will be directed to the Human Resources Department.
 Complaints will be addressed according to our organization’s regular complaint management procedures.

-Any policy of Parmalat that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.
+Any policy of Parmalat Canada that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

 This document and all other required documents are available upon request.
 They can also be made available in an accessible format, upon request.
 Please Contact Us for an accessible format.